Fiona Murray

-Dame Fiona Elizabeth Murray is the Associate Dean for Innovation at the MIT Sloan School of Management.
-She was a member of the Prime Minister of the United Kingdom's Council for Science and Technology from 2014 to 2016 and is Chair of the Board of Directors of the NATO Innovation Fund.
+Dame Fiona Elizabeth Murray is the William Porter Professor of Entrepreneurship and Associate Dean for Innovation at the MIT Sloan School of Management.
+Her research focuses on the commercialisation of scientific innovation, including the role of intellectual property in knowledge diffusion and gender disparities in research funding.
+She is Chair of the Board of Directors of the NATO Innovation Fund.

 Early life and education

 Murray studied at Merton College, Oxford, where she earned her BA degree in 1989 and MA in 1990, both in Chemistry.
 She moved to the United States for her graduate studies, where she worked in applied science at Harvard University.
 For her research Murray studied decision making surrounding renewable energy policy in China.
 She obtained an AM degree in 1992 and a PhD in 1996 from Harvard, both in Applied Sciences.
 After completing her doctorate Murray returned to the University of Oxford, where she was appointed a lecturer at the Saïd Business School.
 She held a fellowship at St Catherine's College, Oxford.